AmplitudeAudio/doc-sdk/docs/api/mixer/NodeInstance/index.md

     Resets the node instance's internal state.

+    !!! warning
          This function should be called automatically by Amplimix, each time the pipeline is about to be executed.
 Call it manually only if you know what you're doing.

 ### ~NodeInstance<a name="_u007eNodeInstance"></a>
 !!! function "virtual ~NodeInstance() = default"

-    NodeInstance destructor.
+    Default destructor.